-Today we will briefly go through the usage of Microsoft Dynamics CRM 2011 Online data in external applications.
+Today, we will briefly go through the usage of Microsoft Dynamics CRM 2011 Online data in external applications.
 The most interesting business case there is the usage of Windows Azure cloud hosting for our application.
 Windows Azure has some differences comparing to common dedicated server environment.
-That is why it requires another approaches to applications development and integration.
+That is why it requires other approaches to applications development and integration.

-Scenario: access to CRM 2011 Online Organisation service from a web server
+Scenario: Access to CRM 2011 Online Organization Service from a Web Server

 The approach with accessing CRM from a web server component requires some extra work.
-First, we need provide a WCF RIA service for the Silverlight application.
-This service will wrap a call of CRM Organisation service.
-Additionally it could be used to increase the security of the application and restrict an API access.
+First, we need to provide a WCF RIA service for the Silverlight application.
+This service will wrap a call of CRM Organization service.
+Additionally, it could be used to increase the security of the application and restrict an API access.

 string userName = "<windows live>";